 Duckweed

-Duckweed (Lemna spp.) is a small light green, free-floating, seed bearing plant with has 1 to 3 leaves (fronds) that are 1/16” in length.
+Duckweed (Lemna spp.) is a small, light green, free-floating, seed-bearing plant that has 1 to 3 leaves (fronds) that are about 1/16 inch in length.
 A single root (or root-hair) protrudes from each shoe-shaped frond.
-Duckweed often forms layer on surface that may cover an entire pond in calm weather.
-Heavy infestations can shade sunlight required for oxygen synthesis and fish productivity.
+Duckweed often forms a layer on the surface that may cover an entire pond in calm weather.
+Heavy infestations can block sunlight needed for oxygen synthesis and fish productivity.

 Management Options